Internet in Moldova: ISPs by category

 The "maximum Download/Upload" means maximum external DL/UL speed for the most expensive package available for home subscribers, not business.

 Statistics

 At the end of 2015, there were 534,400 wired broadband subscribers and 298,400 mobile subscribers, most of them are from Chişinău.

 In 2004, there were 183 Internet cafés registered in Chişinău alone, however as personal computers and Internet access became much cheaper over the years the number of registered Internet cafés has significantly decreased to the point where it would be very difficult to find one now.
-Since 2010, many providers have started offering unlimited 100Mbit/s plans, the average price for a 100Mbit/s plan is around MDL200 or €9.
+Since 2010, many providers have started offering unlimited 100 Mbit/s plans, the average price for a 100 Mbit/s plan is around MDL200 or €9.

 In 2015, there were 80 registered ISPs in the country.
 Average download speed throughout the country is estimated to be around 40 Mbit/s according to Ookla Net Metrics.

 The table below shows the number of Broadband subscribers and penetration level per 100inh. in Moldova (excluding Transnistria).
 Statistical data is provided by ITU and ANRCETI.